Someone recently told me that being inclusive is part of who I am – it’s how I shape my

 observation because it’s not something I make a conscious effort to do and it would feel unnatural

 to behave otherwise.

-And yet many organizations struggle to build diverse and inclusive teams and addressing this issue
+And yet many organisations struggle to build diverse and inclusive teams and addressing this issue

 is gaining a lot of momentum.
 But why is it essential for employers to get it right when it comes to